logicmonitor/lm-powershell-module/README.md

 # Examples

-Most Get commands can pull info by id or name to allow for easier retrevial without needing to know the specific resource id.
-The name paramters in get commands can also accept wildcard values.
-All responses will return objects in list view so for readablility you may want to pipe the output to **Format-Table**.
+Most Get commands can pull info by id or name to allow for easier retrieval without needing to know the specific resource id.
+The name parameters in get commands can also accept wildcard values.
+All responses will return objects in list view so for readability you may want to pipe the output to **Format-Table**.

 Get list of devices: